 Quick Analysis works with Excel Tables

 Everyone knows that the Quick Analysis Tool is a great function in Excel.
 Create your table first.
-After that, click Control + Q to create a floating row like on the picture below:
+After that, click Control + Q to create a floating row like in the picture below:

 Apply various methods to analyze your data.
 Use conditional formatting, create chars, or calculate Totals, among others.
 If you need more power, use conditional formatting.